jennybc/yelpr/README.md

 ryelp
 =====

-The goal of ryelp is to ... *MAYBE CALL [YELP FUSION API V3](https://www.yelp.ca/developers)*?
+The goal of ryelp is to ... *MAYBE CALL [YELP FUSION API V3](https://www.yelp.ca/developers) ONE DAY*?
 In the meantime, check out the brute force example below.
-Created just to get a STAT 545 student unstuck.
+This repo created just to get a STAT 545 student unstuck and then I got intrigued.

 Installation
 ------------